premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2015-07-19-a-crazy-experiment-in-blogging.md

 2. The majority of the images used in my blogs are downloaded from the internet.
 I was probably violating the copyright of someone's art.
 I removed almost all of them.
 I retained only a few with proper attribution to the artists.

 3. I designed this blog.
-I thought, I was all about logic and did not have an eye for creative design.
+I thought I was all about logic and did not have an eye for creative design.
 When all the distractions were removed, I liked the end product.
 The current design of this blog.

 I hope to see a change in the reader's count.
 Good or Bad.
-I want to retain this blog design at least for a year.
+I want to retain this blog design for at least a year.

 If you want to know the "free" tech stack that's running this blog, please read this article [Blog like a Programmer]({{site.url}}/english/blog-like-a-programmer/).
 If that sounds too technical, you may want to try blogger.com.